mattermost/mattermost-developer-documentation/site/content/integrate/apps/call/_index.md

 ### Expand

 To avoid extra communication between the app and Mattermost, you can include expansions in the calls.
 Expansions ([godoc](https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#Expand)) will send in the call request the whole information of the required fields.
-You can expand each value to the following leves: “none”, “all” or “summary”.
+You can expand each value to the following levels: “none”, “all” or “summary”.

 TODO: Define differences between all and summary